Neenish Tart Recipe

 1 tsp butter

 To make pastry, using an electric mixer, cream butter with sugar and almond essence until light and fluffy.
 Add egg and beat well.
-Stir in flour, baking powder and a pinch
+Stir in flour, baking powder and a pinch of salt.

 Knead lightly, then form into a ball.
 Wrap in plastic wrap and refrigerate for 30 minutes.